10 Fiction Magazines Paying up to $300

 PEN/Robert J Dau Short Story Prize for Emerging Writers

 This is an award for 12 emerging fiction writers for their debut short story published during a given calendar year in a literary magazine, journal, or cultural website.
-Submitted stories must be published in the calendar year prior to the corresponding awards ceremony (see FAQ – scroll down on the guidelines page).
+Submitted stories must be published or forthcoming in the current calendar year (Jan.
+1 - Dec.
+31 2026)

 Value: $2,000 each